Gertrude Stein: Alice B. Toklas

 During the early summer of 1914, Stein bought three paintings by Juan Gris: Roses, Glass and Bottle, and Book and Glasses.
 Soon after she purchased them from Daniel-Henry Kahnweiler's gallery, the Great War began, Kahnweiler's stock was confiscated and he was not allowed to return to Paris.
 Gris, who before the war had entered a binding contract with Kahnweiler for his output, was left without income.
 Stein attempted to enter an ancillary arrangement in which she would forward Gris living expenses in exchange for future pictures.
 Stein and Toklas had plans to visit England to sign a contract for the publication of Three Lives, to spend a few weeks there, and then journey to Spain.
 They left Paris on July 6, 1914, and returned on October 17.
 When Britain declared war on Germany, Stein and Toklas were visiting Alfred North Whitehead in England.
 After a supposed three-week trip to England that stretched to three months due to the War, they returned to France, where they spent the first winter of the war.

 With money acquired from the sale of Stein's last Matisse Woman with a Hat to her brother Michael, she and Toklas vacationed in Spain from May 1915 through the spring of 1916.
-During their interlude in Majorca, Spain, Gertrude continued her correspondence with Mildred Aldrich who kept her apprised of the War's progression, and eventually inspired Gertrude and Alice to return to France to join the war effort.
+During their interlude in Mallorca, Spain, Gertrude continued her correspondence with Mildred Aldrich who kept her apprised of the War's progression, and eventually inspired Gertrude and Alice to return to France to join the war effort.

 Toklas and Stein returned to Paris in June 1916, and acquired a Ford automobile with the help of associates in the United States; Gertrude learned to drive it with the help of her friend William Edwards Cook.
 Gertrude and Alice then volunteered to drive supplies to French hospitals, in the Ford they named Auntie, "after Gertrude's aunt Pauline, 'who always behaved admirably in emergencies and behaved fairly well most times if she was flattered.'"

 Stein with Ernest Hemingway's son, Jack Hemingway, in 1924.
 Stein is credited with bringing the term "Lost Generation" into use.